Podcast: Play in new window | Download (Duration: 26:29 — 36.9MB) | Embed

 4. Grow Your Blog Traffic With the Milo Tree Plugin

-This plugin works with WordPress and what it is it has a tiny popup that encourages your website visitors to follow you on social media or join the email list for a freebie.
+This plugin works with Wordpress.
+It is it has a tiny popup that encourages your website visitors to follow you on social media or join the email list for a freebie.

-The plugin comes with a free 30-day trial and after the 30-days are over you can then purchase the plugin for one low monthly fee.
+The plugin comes with a free 30-day trial.
+After the 30-days are over you can then purchase the plugin for one low monthly fee.

-Essentially, it builds your followers, email list and social media presence on autopilot which gives you and your blog social proof which will grow your blog traffic.
+Essentially, it builds your followers, email list and social media presence on autopilot.
+This gives you and your blog social proof which will grow your blog traffic.